58 Dog Breeds That Start With P

 50. Plott Hound

-The Plott Hound is a huge dog designed specifically for the purpose of bear hunting.
+The Plott Hound is a huge dog designed specifically for bear hunting.
 It has a muscular body and huge ears that flap around loosely.

 Even though it is so large, it is very affectionate and friendly.